SoftHu/tos_avg/En/QuestStartTalkENode_1751372301812003.md

 A quiet environment will allow me to focus on my work...]
 1751443330296399 -->1751443519333969[<b>Speaker 👉 Hephaestus:</b>

-Next up is business direction.
+Next up, business direction.
 Although my strength is in forging blades, it seems the town doesn't really need them.
-So besides forging weapons, I'm thinking of preparing some regular goods.
+So besides forging weapons, I'm thinking of preparing some everyday goods.
 What do you think I should sell?]
 1751443519333969 -->1751443624437330{ }
 1751443624437330 -->|Exquisite crafts|1751444020978263[<b>Speaker 👉 Hephaestus:</b>

 That's a good choice.
 I'll seriously consider your suggestion.
 The last issue is also my biggest dilemma:
-Should my sign say Muramasa or my own name, Hephaestus?
+Should my sign bear Muramasa's name or my own?
 Master Muramasa's name is well-known, nobody knows Hephaestus...]
 1751443624437330 -->|Practical tools|1751444020978263[<b>Speaker 👉 Hephaestus:</b>

 That's a good choice.
 I'll seriously consider your suggestion.
 The last issue is also my biggest dilemma:
-Should my sign say Muramasa or my own name, Hephaestus?
+Should my sign bear Muramasa's name or my own?
 Master Muramasa's name is well-known, nobody knows Hephaestus...]
 1751444020978263 -->1751444236070488{ }
 1751444236070488 -->|Let everyone know about &lbrace;npc.4106.first_name&rbrace;.|1751444367376992[<b>Speaker 👉 Hephaestus:</b>